Publications

 Published in PLoS genetics, 2024

-The use of artificial intelligence (AI) for facial diagnostics is increasingly used in the genetics clinic to evaluate patients with potential genetic conditions.
+Artificial intelligence (AI) for facial diagnostics is increasingly used in the genetics clinic to evaluate patients with potential genetic conditions.
 Current approaches focus on one type of AI called Deep Learning (DL).
 While DL- based facial diagnostic platforms have a high accuracy rate for many conditions, less is understood about how this technology assesses and classifies (categorizes) images, and how this compares to humans.
 To compare human and computer attention, we performed eye-tracking analyses of geneticist clinicians (n = 22) and non-clinicians (n = 22) who viewed images of people with 10 different genetic conditions, as well as images of unaffected individuals […]

 Recommended citation: Duong, Dat et al. "Comparison of clinical geneticist and computer visual attention in assessing genetic conditions."
 PLoS genetics.
 Public Library of Science, 2024 https://journals.plos.org/plosgenetics/article?id=10.1371/journal.pgen.1011168